What Recent Market Trends Mean for Match Group Inc.'s (MTCH) Stock

-In the past week, MTCH stock has gone up by 1.09%, with a monthly decline of -1.53% and a quarterly plunge of -21.83%.
-The volatility ratio for the week is 3.79%, and the volatility levels for the last 30 days are 3.89% for Match Group Inc. The simple moving average for the past 20 days is -3.95% for MTCH’s stock, with a -28.15% simple moving average for the past 200 days.
+The stock of Match Group Inc. (MTCH) has seen a -4.38% decrease in the past week, with a -13.19% drop in the past month, and a -33.78% decrease in the past quarter.
+The volatility ratio for the week is 2.54%, and the volatility levels for the past 30 days are at 3.54% for MTCH.
+The simple moving average for the last 20 days is -6.25% for MTCH stock, with a simple moving average of -30.02% for the last 200 days.

 Is It Worth Investing in Match Group Inc. (NASDAQ: MTCH) Right Now?

-Match Group Inc. (NASDAQ: MTCH) has a higher price-to-earnings ratio of 29.08x compared to its average ratio. compared to its average ratio and a 36-month beta value of 1.06.
-Analysts have mixed views on the stock, with 15 analysts rating it as a “buy,” 4 as “overweight,” 7 as “hold,” and 0 as “sell.”
+Match Group Inc. (NASDAQ: MTCH) has a price-to-earnings ratio of 27.81x that is above its average ratio.
+Additionally, the 36-month beta value for MTCH is 1.06.
+There are mixed opinions on the stock, with 15 analysts rating it as a “buy,” 4 rating it as “overweight,” 7 rating it as “hold,” and 0 rating it as “sell.”

 Sponsored

-The average price point forecasted by analysts for Match Group Inc. (MTCH) is $60.59, which is $24.77 above the current market price.
-The public float for MTCH is 277.47M, and currently, short sellers hold a 4.16% ratio of that float.
-The average trading volume of MTCH on April 18, 2023 was 4.29M shares.
+The average price predicted by analysts for MTCH is $60.27, which is $25.87 above the current price.
+The public float for MTCH is 277.47M and currently, short sellers hold a 4.16% ratio of that float.
+The average trading volume of MTCH on April 25, 2023 was 4.21M shares.

 MTCH) stock’s latest price update

-Match Group Inc. (NASDAQ: MTCH) has experienced a rise in its stock price by 1.98 compared to its previous closing price of 35.36.
-However, the company has seen a gain of 1.09% in its stock price over the last five trading days.
+Match Group Inc. (NASDAQ: MTCH)’s stock price has plunge by -1.26relation to previous closing price of 34.92.
+Nevertheless, the company has seen a -4.38% plunge in its stock price over the last five trading sessions.
 Barron’s reported on 03/14/23 that Match Group Is ‘Swiping Right on Value.’

 Analysts’ Opinion of MTCH